This recipe is safe for Coumadin (warfarin) users.

 |3 Tbsp||fresh dill|

-Place the grapeseed oil in a large stock pot over medium heat.
+Place the olive oil in a large stock pot over medium heat.
 Add the red onion and cook for about 3 minutes.

 Add the carrots and garlic and cook for another 5 minutes until the onions begin to turn translucent.

 Add the chicken stock, water, salt and potatoes.
 Season with pepper and reduce the heat to low.

 Simmer for about 50 minutes.
 Stir occasionally.
 Cook until the potatoes are soft and beginning to fall apart.